savvyh/holbertonschool-higher_level_programming/python-data_structures/README.md

 * Task 6 : Write a function that prints a matrix of integers.

 ### Tuples 🌵
+Tuples are similar to lists but with a key difference – they are immutable.
+Once created, the elements in a tuple cannot be altered.
+This makes tuples suitable for storing unchangeable data, such as coordinates or fixed information.
+They offer a reliable way to represent and handle specific sets of values in your Python code.

 - Task 7 : Write a function that adds 2 tuples.
 Returns a tuple with 2 integers with specific conditions.
 - Task 8 : Write a function that returns a tuple with the length of a string and its first character.
 If the sentence is empty, the first character should be equal to None.
 - Task 9 : Write a function that finds the biggest integer of a list.
 We are not allowed to use `max()`